 An AP adopting the GCR-Unsolicited Retry retransmission policy for a GCR group address chooses a lifetime limit for the group address.
 The AP may vary the lifetime limit for the group address at any time, and may use lifetime limits for different GCR group addresses.
 An AP adopting the GCR-Unsolicited-Retry retransmission policy for a GCR group address shall transmit each MSDU according to 11.22.15.aa2.5, subject to the lifetime limit.
 Transmission uses the backoff procedure described in 9.9.1.6.aa1.

 If a Block Ack agreement has successfully been established for a group addressed stream that is delivered using the GCR-Unsolicited-Retry retransmission policy, the STA shall follow the duplicate detection procedures defined in 9.2.9 and 9.10.4.

+(#1051)If a Block Ack agreement has successfully been established for all STAs receiving a GCR group address g, for a group delivered using the GCR-Unsolicited-Retry retransmission policy, the AP may retransmit any of the last m A-MSDUs that have the DA field in the A-MSDU subfield set to g, where m is GCR Buffer Size (as defined in 11.22.15.aa2.7), subject to the lifetime limits.

+If there is a STA with an active GCR agreement for a group address g that does not have an active Block Ack agreement, the AP shall not retransmit a preceding A-MSDU for that group address.
+A preceding A-MDSU is defined as an A-MSDU with a sequence number value that precedes the sequence number value of the last transmitted A-MSDU for the GCR group address g.

 11.22.15.aa2.7 GCR-Block-Ack